 It can take time for the right sort of practice to become available and you might even find yourself playing a longer waiting game than starting your own practice.

-What else is there to consider when buying a dental practice?
+Things to consider when buying an existing dental practice

 Cost – which option is cheaper?